pbonsembiante/utils/README.md

 ## Tests

-Still working on the unit tests for the older code (Lists, Exceptions and Dictionaries).

-Finally added Unity for unit testing.

-I'll be migrating the old tests soon to the new framework.
+I've adopted Unity framework for unit testing the library, it is a very powerfull and flexible, fully written in C, portable and extensible unit testing framework.

+I'm slowly writing the tests for every functionality and probably won't write new functions untl the tests are finished.

 ## Contributors